Jimmy90s/aws-mlflow-sagemaker-cdk/README.md

 const taskrole = new iam.Role(this, "ecsTaskExecutionRole", {
   assumedBy: new iam.ServicePrincipal("ecs-tasks.amazonaws.com"),
   managedPolicies: [
-    iam.ManagedPolicy.fromAwsManagedPolicyName("service-role/AmazonECSTaskExecutionRolePolicy"),
+    iam.ManagedPolicy.fromAwsManagedPolicyName(
+      "service-role/AmazonECSTaskExecutionRolePolicy"
+    ),
-    iam.ManagedPolicy.fromAwsManagedPolicyName("AmazonS3FullAccess") // for a production environment, you might want to restrict this policy to only the bucket you need.
+    iam.ManagedPolicy.fromAwsManagedPolicyName("AmazonS3FullAccess"), // for a production environment, you might want to restrict this policy to only the bucket you need.
   ],
   inlinePolicies: {
     secretsManagerRestricted: new iam.PolicyDocument({